 A brute force attack is any type of attack that involves trying every possible combination of characters or data in order to find the key in order to decrypt an encrypted message.

-A brute force attack is usually used as a last-resort tactic in a cryptanalysis scenario, as it very much involves extreme amounts of trial and error and often relies on a lot of luck in order to find the key.
+A brute force attack is usually used as a last-resort tactic in a cryptanalysis scenario, as it very much involves extreme amounts of trial and error and relies on a lot of luck in order to find the key.
 A brute force attack is different from a dictionary attack, as it does not rely on a dictionary and simply tries every possible key that could be used.

 For example, if the length of the key is known to be 5 alphabetic characters, a brute force would try every possible combinations from a – z.